vitaxa/telegramit/README.md

 }.start()
 ```

-The logic of Bot is described with DSL constructions (Kotlin DSL).
-You have two ways, how you could place them.
+The logic of a bot is described using DSL constructions (Kotlin DSL).
+There are two ways of adding it:

-The first one is when you place kts script into the resource folder: resources/handlers/SimpleHandler.kts.
+either place your `.kts` script into the resource folder: `resources/handlers/SimpleHandler.kts`;

-And the second one is any path in your system.
-By the way, this choice supports HotReload in the production environment:
+or add any path in your system.
+This choice supports hot reaload in the production environment:
 ```Kotlin
 handlerScriptConfig {
     handlerScriptPath = "telegramit/sample/handlers"
     handlerHotReload = true
 }
 ```
-Specify next configuration after the reloading, if you need the Bot to remember the current conversation:
+If you need the bot to persist its current conversation, this configuration is required:
 ```Kotlin
 persistenceConfig {
     conversationPersistence = MapDBConversationPersistence(JacksonContextSerializer())
 }
 ```
-This is a default configuration, you can write your own, if you wish.
+This is the default configuration but you are free to change it.

-Preservation is using **ONLY** for conversation saving at the moment.
+Persistence is currently used ONLY for the conversation context.

-The Polling method is used by default for the cooperation with the Telegram API.
-If you need to change to the Webhook:
+The `Polling` method is used by default for interacting with the Telegram API.
+Use this configuration if you need to change to `Webhook`:
 ```Kotlin
 client {
     type = TelegramClientType.WEBHOOK